Shomrim (neighborhood watch group): Boro Park Shmira Public Safety

+In 2022, Shmira was in the headlines after volunteers successfully caught and disbanded multiple catalytic converter theft rings operating in and around the area, gaining praise from both the police and residents alike.

 Brooklyn South Shomrim

 The Shomrim-run Brooklyn South Safety Patrol (BSSP), which covers the neighborhoods of Boro Park, Bensonhurst, and Kensington, has its origins in the 1980s when it was founded by Jacob Daskal.
 In the beginning the group was known as the "Bakery Boys" as its members were bakers who observed late-night car break-ins in progress.
 Its command center is located in a tire shop.
-The dispatchers, owners of the tire shop, receive about 100 calls a day and direct a force of 150 members.
+The dispatchers, owners of the tire shop, receive about 20 calls a day and direct a force of 150 members.

-Brooklyn South Shomrim came to international attention as the coordinator of a massive volunteer search for Leiby Kletzky, an 8-year-old Boro Park boy who went missing while walking home from day camp in July 2011; he was later found murdered by a Kensington resident.
+BSSP came to international attention as the coordinator of a massive volunteer search for Leiby Kletzky, an 8-year-old Boro Park boy who went missing while walking home from day camp in July 2011; he was later found murdered by a Kensington resident.
 The Brooklyn South command center alerted other Shomrim patrols in Flatbush, Williamsburg, and Crown Heights, as well as Haredi communities in Monsey, Monroe, Lawrence, Passaic, and Lakewood, to mobilize up to 5,000 Orthodox Jewish volunteers for a block-by-block search for the missing boy.
 After police identified the suspect's car from surveillance videos, two Flatbush volunteers searching in nearby Kensington spotted the car; the suspect was apprehended by police shortly after.
-Later the Brooklyn South Shomrim maintained order at the huge funeral for the victim and outside the parents' home during the week-long shiva period.
+Later the BSSP maintained order at the huge funeral for the victim and outside the parents' home during the week-long shiva period.

-In April 2016, Alex Lichtenstein, a former Brooklyn South Shomrim leader who was Boro Park's liaison to the NYPD, was charged with bribing police officers to obtain 150 gun permits for $6,000 a piece, then selling them to community members for $18,000.
+In April 2016, Alex Lichtenstein, a former BSSP leader who was Boro Park's liaison to the NYPD, was charged with bribing police officers to obtain 150 gun permits for $6,000 a piece, then selling them to community members for $18,000.
 Upon his sentencing on 16 March 2017 to 32 months imprisonment and a $20,000 fine, Judge Sidney H. Stein said, "Mr. Lichtenstein has led a life of great deeds.
 He has also committed a great crime.
 You participated in corrupting the New York City police department".

 On 10 May 2018, Daskal was arrested by the NYPD on suspicion of statutory rape of a 16-year-old girl.
 He was charged the next day with third-degree rape, a criminal sex act, sexual abuse, forcible touching, and acting in a manner injurious to a child less than 17.
 The revelation was followed by Daskal's immediate resignation from his post as campaign treasurer for Simcha Eichenstein, a New York State Assembly candidate from the neighborhood.
 Authorities believe the abuse took place at Daskal's home in Boro Park between August and November 2017.

+Crown Heights Shmira Public Safety

+Crown Heights Shmira patrols Crown Heights and the surrounding areas, and maintains a fleet of marked vehicles ready for emergencies 24 hours a day.
+Their mission is to keep their communities safe by means of visible patrols in order to deter crime and maintain quality of life.